-4.2.6 Data session
+A4-4.2.6 Data session

-A data session refers to the data transfer protocol used for transmission of payload in a TDMA frame.
-See § 4.17.
+A data session refers to the period of data transfer, starting with the first fragment, and ending with a fragment that indicates “End data session”.
+A data session may span multiple TDMA frames.
+See § A4-4.17.

-4.2.7 Multisession data transfer

-Multisession data transfer, refers to multiple data sessions chained together to be able to transmit arbitrary payloads.
-See § 4.17.

-4.2.8 Data fragment
+A4-4.2.7 Data fragment

 During a data session, the data may be broken into multiple data fragments to be transmitted in separate slots.
 The data fragments refer to the start fragment, continuation fragment and end fragment VDE messages.
-See § 4.17.
+See § A4-4.17.